BREED SPECIFIC LAW - LEGAL ISSUES Material on this page © The Animal Council 2006, 2007, 2008

 (Fla.App.
 3 Dist.
 1988).

-City of North Miami Ordinance
+City of North Miami Ordinance No. 422.5,

-owners to carry insurance, post
+required pit bull owners to carry insurance,

-a surety bond, or furnish other
+post a surety bond, or furnish other evidence

-responsibility in the amount of
+of financial responsibility in the amount of

-$300,000 to cover any bodily
+$300,000 to cover any bodily injury, death or

-that may be caused by the dog,
+property damage that may be caused by the

-register their pit bulls with the
+dog, register their pit bulls with the City and

-indoors or in a locked pen.
+confine the dogs indoors or in a locked pen.

-Ordinance did not violate equal protection clauses
+Ordinance did not violate equal protection

-of Florida or United States constitutions, did not
+clauses of Florida or United States

-violate dog owners' right to due process, and was
+right to due process, and was not

-District Court of
+District Court of Appeal of

 Florida